elastic/rally/README.md

 * `Reporter`: A reporter tells us how the race went (currently only after the fact).

 When implementing a new benchmark, create a new file in `track` and create a new `Track` and one or more `TrackSetup` instances.
 See `track/countries_track.py` for an example.
 Currently, race control does not pick up the new benchmark automatically but adding support for that is coming soon.

+### How to Contribute

+See all details in the [contributor guidelines](CONTRIBUTING.md).

 ### License